A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Preliminaries

-The \emph{quadtree} $QT(P,\mathbf{a})$ is obtained from $D(\mathbf{a})$ by stopping the subdivision whenever a cell has at most $1$ point from the input point set $P$.
+The \emph{quadtree} $\mathrm{QT}(P,\ba)$ is obtained from $\mathrm{D}(\ba)$ by terminating the subdivision whenever a cell has at most $1$ point from the input point set $P$.
 This way, every cell is either a leaf that contains $0$ or $1$ input points, or it is an internal vertex of the tree with $2^d$ children, and the corresponding cell contains at least $2$ input points.
-We say that a cell $C$ is \emph{redundant} if it has a child that contains the same set of input points as the parent of $C$.
+We say that a cell $C \in \mathrm{QT}(P,\ba)$ is \emph{redundant} if it has a child that contains the same set of input points as the parent of $C$.
 A redundant path is a maximal ancestor-descendant path in the tree whose internal vertices are redundant.
-The \emph{compressed quadtree} $CQT(P,\mathbf{a})$ is obtained from $QT(P,\mathbf{a})$ by removing all the empty children of redundant cells, and replacing the redundant paths with edges.
+The \emph{compressed quadtree} $\mathrm{CQT}(P,\ba)$ is obtained from $\mathrm{QT}(P,\ba)$ by removing all the empty children of redundant cells, and replacing the redundant paths with single edges.
 In the resulting tree some internal cells may have a single child; we call these \emph{compressed cells}.
-It is well-known and easy to check that compressed quadtrees have $\Oh(n)$ vertices.
+It is well-known and easy to check that compressed quadtrees have $\Oh(n)$ vertices (note that compressed quadtrees can be computed even in $\Oh(n)$ time on a word RAM model~\cite{DBLP:journals/ipl/Chan08}).

-A \emph{grid hyperplane} is a point set of the form $\{ (x_1,\ldots,x_d : x_i = 1/2 + j)\}$ for some integer $j$.
-For a set of line segments $S$ we define $I(S,h)$ as the set of line segments from $S$ that cross $h$.
-Note that for every face $F$ of every cell in $D(\mathbf{a})$, there is a unique grid hyperplane that contains $F$.
+For every face $F$ of a cell in $\mathrm{D}(\ba)$ there exists a unique grid hyperplane that contains $F$.
+For a grid hyperplane $h$ we define the \emph{level of $h$} to be the smallest integer $i$ such that $\mathrm{D}(\ba)$ contains a cell with sides of length $2L/2^i$, one of whose faces is contained in $h$.

-The following simple lemma relates the number of crossings with grid hyperplanes with the total length of the line segments. \begin{lemma}[c.f., Lemma 19.4.1 in~\cite{geomspannet}] If $S$ is a set of line segments in $\mathbb{R}^d$, then
+We say that two distinct cells of a dissection or quadtree with the same side-length are \emph{neighboring} if they share a facet, and they are \emph{siblings} if they also have the same parent cell.

-\end{lemma} For a grid hyperplane $h$ we define the \emph{level of $h$} to be the smallest integer $i$ such that $D(\mathbf{a})$ contains a cell with sides of length $2L/2^i$, one of whose faces is contained in $h$. \begin{lemma}[Lemma 19.4.3~\cite{geomspannet}] Let $h$ be a grid hyperplane, and let $i$ be an integer satisfying $0 \leq i < 1+ \log L$.
+\begin{lemma}[Lemma 19.4.3~\cite{geomspannet}] Let $h$ be a grid hyperplane, and let $i$ be an integer satisfying $0 \leq i \le 1+ \log L$.
 Then the probability that the level of $h$ is equal to $i$ is at most $2^{i-1}/L$. \end{lemma}